UPDATED: Illinois judge orders Rittenhouse be extradited to Wisconsin to face homicide charges

 “These are matters that can be raised in Kenosha County, Wisconsin, through pre-trial proceedings or during trial.”

-Rittenhouse could be transferred to Kenosha County Jail this weekend.
-If he is, he is likely to make his initial appearance in court here next week.
+Rittenhouse was transferred to Kenosha County Jail after Friday’s hearing, Kenosha County Sheriff David Beth confirmed.
+He is likely to make his initial appearance in court here next week.

 Pierce indicated on Twitter that they would continue to try to block the transfer